farcan/Cars-Web-Sites/README.md

 # Cars-Web-Sites
-i made cars websites, i used html-css. website is not responsive.
+i made pixar cars websites, i used html-css. website is not responsive.